Blendify/blender-manual/trunk/blender_docs/manual/game_engine/python_api/videotexture.rst

 memory buffer, camera render or a mix of that.
 The video and image files can be loaded from the Internet using a URL instead of a file name.
-In addition, you can apply filters on the images before sending them to the GPU, allowing video effect: blue screen, color band, gray, normal map.
+In addition, you can apply filters on the images before sending them to the GPU, allowing video effect: blue screen, gradient, gray, normal map.
 ``bge.texture`` uses FFmpeg to load images and videos.
 All the formats and codecs that FFmpeg supports are supported by ``bge.texture``, including but not limited to: